MiniProfiler/rack-mini-profiler/README.md

 If you want to contribute to this project, that's great, thank you!
 You can run the following rake task:

 ```
+$ BUNDLE_GEMFILE=website/Gemfile bundle install
 $ bundle exec rake client_dev
 ```

-which will start a local Sinatra server at `http://localhost:9292` where you'll be able to preview your changes.
+This will start a local Sinatra server at `http://localhost:9292` where you'll be able to preview your changes.
 Refreshing the page should be enough to see any changes you make to files in the `lib/html` directory.

 ## Running the Specs

+You need Memcached and Redis services running for the specs.

 ```
 $ rake build
 $ rake spec
 ```

-Additionally you can also run `autotest` if you like.

 ## Licence